tendersrl/bugsnag-deployer-recipe/README.md

 ## Description

-This package provides a Deployer recipe to let you call Bugsnag ```php artisan bugsnag:deploy``` command when deploying.
+This package provides a Deployer recipe to let you call Bugsnag ```php artisan bugsnag:deploy``` command in your Laravel project when deploying.

 ## Install